 This article explained that vector databases are a type of database that indexes, stores, and provides access to structured or unstructured data alongside its vector embeddings.
 Vector databases like Weaviate allow for efficient similarity search and retrieval of data based on their vector distance or vector similarity at scale.

-We covered core concepts around vector databases, such as vector embeddings, and discussed that vector databases enable efficient vector search by leveraging ANN algorithms.
-Additionally, we explored other vector database tools and discussed the advantages of vector databases over traditional and vector-capable databases and vector libraries.
+We covered their core concepts, such as vector embeddings, and discussed that they enable efficient vector search by leveraging ANN algorithms.
+Additionally, we explored other vector search tools and discussed the advantages of vector databases over traditional and vector-capable databases and vector libraries.

 Ready to start building?